Does Smoking Pot Lead To More Sex?

 Some users have said pot is a natural aphrodisiac, despite scientific literature turning up mixed results on the subject.

 At the very least, a study published Friday in the Journal of Sexual Medicine suggests that people who smoke more weed are having more sex than those who smoke less or abstain.
-But whether it's cause or effect, isn't clear.
+But whether it's cause or effect isn't clear.

 The researchers pulled together data from roughly 50,000 people who participated in an annual Centers for Disease Control and Prevention survey during various years between 2002 and 2015.
 "We reported how often they smoke — monthly, weekly or daily — and how many times they've had sex in the last month," says Dr. Michael Eisenberg, a urologist at Stanford University Medical Center and the senior author on the study.
 "What we found was compared to never-users, those who reported daily use had about 20 percent more sex.
 So over the course of a year, they're having sex maybe 20 more times."

-People who consumed marijuana daily had sex 7.1 times a month, on average, for women and 6.9 times for men.
+Women who consumed marijuana daily had sex 7.1 times a month, on average; for men, it was 6.9 times.
 Women who didn't use marijuana at all had sex 6 times a month, on average, while men who didn't use marijuana had sex an average of 5.6 times a month.

-When the researchers considered other potentially confounding factors, such as alcohol or cocaine use, age, religion, having children, the association between more marijuana and more sex held, Eisenberg says.
+When the researchers considered other potentially confounding factors, such as alcohol or cocaine use, age, religion or having children, the association between more marijuana and more sex held, Eisenberg says.
 "It was pretty much every group we studied, this pattern persisted," he says.
 The more marijuana people smoked, the more they seemed to be having sex.

 Now, that association doesn't necessarily mean the weed is responsible for the heightened sex drive, says Mitch Earleywine, a psychologist at the University at Albany who has studied cannabis and sex but wasn't involved in this work.
 "In some surveys, we saw that people [who used cannabis] did have sex more, but it seemed to be mediated by this personality type that's willing to try new things or look for thrills," he says.
 In other words, it seems that people who like to smoke weed may have other character traits that lead them to be lustier.